Caltrain: Joint Powers Board

 The Peninsula Corridor Joint Powers Board was formed in 1987 to manage the line.
 Subsequently, San Mateo and Santa Clara Counties commissioned Earth Metrics, Inc., to prepare an Environmental Impact Report on right-of-way acquisition and expansion of operations.
 With state and local funding, the PCJPB bought the railroad right of way between San Francisco and San Jose from SP in 1991.
 As SamTrans advanced most of the local fund used to purchased the right-of-way, it was also agreed that SamTrans would serve as the managing agency until San Francisco and Santa Clara Counties could repay their portions.
 The following year, PCJPB took responsibility for CalTrain operations and selected Amtrak as the contract operator.
-PCJPB extended the CalTrain service from San Jose to Gilroy, connecting to VTA Light Rail at Tamien station in San Jose.
+PCJPB extended the CalTrain service from San Jose to Gilroy, connecting to VTA light rail at Tamien station in San Jose.

-In July 1995, CalTrain became accessible to passengers with wheelchairs.
+In July 1995, CalTrain became accessible to passengers with wheelchairs, excepting 22nd Street station, which has no step-free access.
 Five months later, CalTrain increased the bicycle limit to 24 per train, making the service attractive to commuters in bicycle-friendly cities such as San Francisco and Palo Alto.

-In July 1997, the current logo was adopted, and the official name became Caltrain, dropping the capitalized “T”.
+In July 1997, the current logo was adopted, and the official name became Caltrain, dropping the capitalized "T".

 In 1998, the San Francisco Municipal Railway extended the N Judah line from Market Street to the San Francisco Caltrain Station at 4th and King streets, providing a direct connection between Caltrain and the Muni Metro system.
 A year later, VTA extended its light rail service from north Santa Clara to the Mountain View station.
+Starting in 1999, Caltrain reconstructed several stations and upgraded tracks and level crossings under the "Ponderosa Project".

 In June 2003, a passenger connection for the Bay Area Rapid Transit (BART) and Caltrain systems opened at Millbrae station just south of the San Francisco International Airport.

 In 2008, Caltrain reached an all-time high of 98 trains each weekday.

-Caltrain announced on August 19, 2011 a staff recommendation to sign a five-year, $62.5 million contract with TransitAmerica Services, after taking proposals from three other firms, including Amtrak California, which had provided operating employees since 1992.
+Caltrain announced on August 19, 2011, a staff recommendation to sign a five-year, $62.5 million contract with TransitAmerica Services, after taking proposals from three other firms, including Amtrak California, which had provided operating employees since 1992.
 The new operating contract was approved by the full Joint Powers Board at its scheduled September 1 meeting.
 TransitAmerica Services took over not only the conductor and engineer jobs on the trains, but also dispatching and maintenance of equipment, track, and right-of-way from Amtrak.
 On May 26, 2012, TransitAmerica took over full operations.